wu-hongjun/Hackintosh-Razer-Blade-RZ09-0301/README.md

 | eGPU (USB) | ✅ | Plugable USB3 6950 HDMI |
 | dGPU | 🚫 | NVIDIA RTX 2070 Max-Q 8GB GDDR6 |
 | IR Camera | 🚫 | Integrated IR camera |

+## Issues & Solutions
+### Issue Report
+* We welcome people to submit issue and report them!
+This will help all of us to figure out what can be done to the laptop.
+Please file a issue in the **Issues** module.
+* I recognize that there are a lot of Chinese speaking people participating in the discussion which is good!
+But if you can, please also leave an English version of your message when you post your discussion so we can have the world solve problems together.

 ### Guides
 * [Razer Blade 15 Adv (Clover)](https://github.com/stonevil/Razer_Blade_Advanced_early_2019_Hackintosh): Follow to modify BIOS.